 Classes range in size from 12 to 20 students and are filled on a first-come, first-served basis.
 Once accepted into the program, students are requested to rank in order their top 5 courses.
 Enrollment will be based on availability; students will be notified if their top selection is not available.

 - How many students participate in the Summer Scholars program?

-This summer we expect to have over 100 students on campus.
-Our students enroll in various programs, so there will be about 50-75 students enrolled in the program at any given time.
-The relatively small size of our program ensures that students receive personal attention from both their professors and the program staff.
-This also gives students the optimal opportunity to get to know the other Summer Scholar students; around 80% of our students live on campus.
+We expect to have several hundred students on campus over the course of the summer.
+No matter the population of our program, students receive personal attention from both their professors and the program staff.
+This also gives students the optimal opportunity to get to know the other Summer Scholars -- 80% of enrolled students live on campus.

 - Do most students attend the program alone or with friends?

 The majority of students attend the program on their own, but can absolutely accommodate pairs and even groups of friends at the same time.
 Roommate requests can be made on their housing contracts.
 Either way, students are guaranteed to have a great time on campus and making friends is easy.